abdullahh-dev/ccriptEvaluationTask/README.md

 In the backend, I have created separate folders for the controller, router, and model to increase the readability of the code.

--In the router folder, there is a file named taskRouter I have specified all the routes that we are hitting on our front end.
+- In the router folder, there is a file named taskRouter I have specified all the routes that we are hitting on our front end.
--In the Model folder, I have created a schema that represents the structure of our data to be stored in a database.
+- In the Model folder, I have created a schema that represents the structure of our data to be stored in a database.
--In the controller folder, all the logic to handle HTTP requests and interact with the Model to perform CRUD operation.
+- In the controller folder, all the logic to handle HTTP requests and interact with the Model to perform CRUD operation.